MaskVCT: Masked Voice Codec Transformer for Zero-Shot Voice Conversion With Increased Controllability via Multiple Guidances: MaskVCT

-where $\omega_\text{all}$, $\omega_\text{spk}$, $\omega_\text{ling}$ are CFG coefficients of each conditioning, respectively.
-We trained a model with four different conditions, as shown in Figure \ref{fig:overall}, and all-conditioned, spk-conditioned, ling-conditioned, and null-conditioned are randomly sampled in a 6:2:2:1 ratio.
+Unlike other generative modeling tasks, VC is a strictly conditional generative task that explicitly conditions on and preserves the source linguistic content.
+Therefore, we adopt a modified CFG formulation; instead of subtracting the unconditioned logit $\log p_\theta(\mathbf{A}_{n}|\mathbf{A}_{n+1}):=\log p_\theta(\mathbf{A}_{n}|\mathbf{A}_{n+1}, \varnothing,\varnothing,\varnothing)$ from the conditioned logit, we subtract the linguistic-only conditioned logit from the detailed conditioned logit as follows: where $\omega_\text{all}$, $\omega_\text{spk}$, $\omega_\text{ling}$ are CFG coefficients of each conditioning, respectively.
+We trained a model with four different conditions, as shown in Figure \ref{fig:overall}, and all-conditioned, spk-conditioned, ling-conditioned, and null-conditioned are randomly sampled in a 6:1:2:1 ratio.
 For each codebook layer of audio tokens, linguistic and pitch conditions have their own mask tokens, which replace the original token to mask it.